g-leech/argmin-gravitas/_posts/2019-11-28-computational-platonism.markdown

 ---

-_This post is just contextualising ideas by John Morrice._
+_This post is just context for ideas by John Morrice._